jaclu/tmux-power-zoom/README.md

 to the original pane, often far to small to be practically usable.

 This plugin zooms panes into a new window and makes it convenient to open support panes.
-Hitting Smart Zoom again unzooms and move the pane back to it's original location.
+Hitting Zoom again unzooms and move the pane back to it's original location.
 The temp window closes, if no other panes are present.

 The temp windows name uses ID of the zoomed pane, so that if other